May 13, 2026

 Single ingestion.
 All results reflect one ingest with fixed chunking and embedding parameters.
 Retrieval quality is sensitive to these choices and we have not ablated them.

 Model versions.
-GPT-5.4 and Claude Opus 4.6 are current as of April 2026.
+GPT-5.4 and Claude Opus 4.6 are the reasoning-model versions used in this post; the judge is Claude Opus 4.7.
 Comparisons against the original paper's GPT-4-Turbo baseline reflect improvements in both the retrieval system and the underlying models.

 Reproducing these results